 A neuroma is a thickened area of nerve tissue.
 A Morton's neuroma, the most common foot neuroma, occurs in the middle of your third and fourth toes.
 Neuromas can cause several symptoms, including:

 These symptoms may occur just in the space where the neuroma exists, but they often spread to the ball of your foot, as well.
 Often, neuroma symptoms make it painful to walk.
 Many neuroma sufferers say that neuromas feel like having a small rock lodged in their shoe all the time.

 Neuromas develop when your nerves get compressed or otherwise irritated.
 Some common causes of neuromas include:

 Sometimes, a trauma may also develop suddenly, as in the case of a serious foot injury.

 Neuroma treatment depends on the type of issues you're having.
-Your Great Lakes Foot and Ankle Institute PC podiatrist may prescribe custom orthotics to tame the pressure on the balls of your feet.
+Your Great Lakes Foot and Ankle Institute podiatrist may prescribe custom orthotics to tame the pressure on the balls of your feet.
 You may also need help with the pain, which may include oral or injected medications.

 If your neuroma doesn't respond to nonsurgical treatments, your podiatrist may perform a minor surgical procedure to help you get long-term relief.

 Your podiatrist can recommend several things to help you prevent neuromas in the future.
 This may include:

 Neuromas aren't always preventable, but in most cases simply avoiding excessive pressure on your feet can keep you from this frustrating and painful issue.
 Your podiatrist may also have some extra tips to help you stay neuroma-free in the future.

 Use the online appointment tool or call now to schedule your visit to the Great Lakes Foot and Ankle Institute location closest to you.